-In order to provide the most integrated marketing experience to your customers, you need to have a great control on the software you are using and make them work well with each other.
+In order to provide the most integrated marketing experience to your customers, you need to have great control over the software you are using and make them work well with each other.
 Failing to do so will make the customer experience scattered and clumsy.

 Many software providers have responded to the issues by trying to provide better integrations.
 Integration is an attractive idea which promises to fix the clumsiness of the user experience.
 Integrations are greats and are here to last.
 However, the possibility of what you can do with integrations is often limited.
-The amount of data that can be shared between two applications via an integration is often restricted and sometime requires additional manual work.
+The amount of data that can be shared between two applications via an integration is often restricted and sometimes requires additional manual work.
 For example, when live chat support started to get trendy for many years, many people wanted their live chat support to be integrated somehow into their email support channel.
 After a few years of trying to make it work that way, with the arrival of new advanced support tools like Intercom, people realize that it did not make sense to use Provider A for live chat support and then Provider B for email support.
 You actually get way more value by using Intercom for both your email and live chat support.
 It is easier to track customers, and it also greatly improve the customer experience.
-Eventually almost all other software providers including industry leaders such as Zendesk moved in the same direction.
+Eventually, almost all other software providers, including industry leaders like Zendesk, moved in the same direction.
 Today, it seems inconceivable for any modern company that wants to provide a premium customer service experience to use different live chat and email support systems.

-When it comes to marketing, simple integrations such as to be able to automatically set up your popup in accordance with your marketing email is still hard to accomplish, unless you are willing to put in a lot of manual labor.
+When it comes to marketing, simple integrations such as automatically set up your popup according to your marketing email are still hard to accomplish unless you are willing to put in a lot of manual labor.
 This is the issue that Beans is trying to fix.
 By deploying the first all-in-one marketing solution for e-commerce, Beans promises to make all your tools work seamlessly and easily.

 Connect every marketing interactions